Hypergeometric Functions over Finite Fields: Quadratic or Higher Transformation Formulas

-are 3-isogenous over $\Q(z,\zeta_3)$, which can be verified using the degree-3 modular equation satisfied by their corresponding $j$-invariants.
-Hence, when $q\equiv 1\pmod 3$ and $z$ can be embedded in $\F_q$, the local zeta functions of these curves over $\F_q$ are the same, i.e. if $\eta_3$ is a primitive cubic character in $\widehat{\F_q^\times}$, then When one replaces $_2\mathbb P_1$ by $_2\F_1$, the above formula still holds.
+Hence, when $q\equiv 1\pmod 3$ and $z$ can be embedded in $\F_q$, the local zeta functions of these curves over $\F_q$ are the same, i.e. if $\eta_3$ is a primitive cubic character in $\widehat{\F_q^\times}$, then When one replaces $_2\mathbb P_1$ by $_2\F_1$, the above formula still holds {by our definition of $_2\F_1$ \eqref{normalized2FF1}} as the normalizing Jacobi sums are the same.

 Similarly, we consider the relation between the universal elliptic curves

 and the Legendre curves